Anthony, Texas: Geography and climate

 According to the United States Census Bureau, the town has a total area of 6.5 sqmi, of which 6.5 sqmi is land and 0.04 sqmi (0.31%) is water.

 Anthony, New Mexico, in Doña Ana County, New Mexico, borders Anthony, Texas, to the north.
-They are often considered twin cities, though Anthony, New Mexico, became incorporated on July 1, 2010 as a city.
-The current Mayor of Anthony, New Mexico is Diana Murillo-Trujillo.
+They are often considered twin cities, though Anthony, New Mexico, was not incorporated as a city until July 1, 2010.

 Anthony has a desert climate, with a high degree of diurnal temperature variation due to the relatively high elevation and aridity.

 Demographics

 2020 census

 As of the 2020 United States census, there were 3,671 people, 1,412 households, and 1,090 families residing in the town.